 His calves are two or three times bigger than my sticks.
 This will never change even if I was to do all the calf raises in the entire world and then repeat the process.
 Why?
 Because of bone structure and muscle insertions.

 Interestingly enough, the same idea is found in boxing and weight class sports in general.

 Many fighters who are taller than Mike Tyson compete in lower weight classes.

 A popular example of a relatively tall boxer with thinner bone structure would be Antonio Margarito.
-At 5’11”, he competed in the 150lbs class while Tyson was a heavyweight at 5’10”.
-Tyson simply had the skeleton to box in the heavyweight division and could take a ton of punches from very big guys.
+At 5’11”, he competed in the 150lbs class whereas Tyson was a heavyweight at 5’10”.
+Tyson’s skeleton allowed him to box in the heavyweight division.

 The thickness of your bones plays an important role in powerlifting and Olympic weightlifting too.
 The popular powerlifter Ed Coan has a super thick bone structure but is also quite short.
 This density gives him an enormous advantage over people who are tall and have thin bones.